waleedayoub/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Homework Challenges
 ### Destroy your root account credentials, Set MFA, IAM role
+- I'm not sure how to destroy root account creds
+- MFA has been set up on both root and IAM roles / accounts

 ### Use EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue.
+- tbd

 ### Review all the questions of each pillars in the Well Architected Tool (No specialized lens)